Explanation Of The Tools That Are Available To Database Administers To Prevent Security Breaches

 MSSQL DataMask

-Any organization can make the mistake of using production data as test databases for different experimentations.
-To avoid this MSSQL is a tool that provides IT, professionals, with the ability to mask data for any testing purpose such as development or outsourcing projects that involves databases from SQL servers.
-Unmasked production data that is used for any testing purpose has a severe threat of a security breach such as getting stolen or being contaminated.
+Any organization can make the mistake of using production data as test databases for different experiments.
+To avoid this, MSSQL is a tool that provides IT professionals with the ability to mask data for any testing purpose, such as development or outsourcing projects that involve databases from SQL servers.
+Unmasked production data that is used for any testing purpose has a severe threat of a security breach, such as getting stolen or being contaminated.
 MSSQL allows data to be masked that can be categorized as personally identifiable, personally sensitive, or commercially sensitive.

 Scuba